Excerpts and Commentary

 method--the purchase method.
 Statement 141 includes guidance on

-accounting for asset acquisitions, including (1) initial recognition; (2) initial
+accounting for asset acquisitions, including (1) initial recognition; (2)

 measurement; (3) allocation of purchase price; and (4) post-acquisition